What is Prader-Willi syndrome?

 How we support people with Prader-Willi syndrome

-A person living with Prader-Willi syndrome can still lead a healthy, fulfilling life when they have consistent support from people who understand the condition.
+A person living with Prader-Willi syndrome can still lead a healthy, fulfilling life when they receive the correct support from people who understand the condition.

 As part of our dedication to providing tailored care and support for each person living with the syndrome, we have developed our Prader-Willi syndrome specialism.
-This includes a Prader-Willi syndrome professionals group, who drive continuous improvement in this area.
+This includes our internal Prader-Willi syndrome professionals group, comprising a number of Voyage Care colleagues who drive continuous improvement in this area.

 We also provide specific Prader-Willi syndrome training for our staff teams.
 Our staff work to the highest standards of best practice, recognising that every person with the condition has their own unique qualities, interests and challenges.